-- Use fresh or frozen fruits and vegetables instead of canned ones.Canned goods are often high in sugar and sodium.
+- Use fresh or frozen fruits and vegetables instead of canned ones.Canned goods are often high in added sugar and sodium.

 - Make your own spice mixes using fresh, dried, or ground spices.This way, you can control the amount of salt and other unhealthy ingredients that go into your food.